cade-th/ctdotcom_v1/pages/posts/interpreters_p2.md

 ```
 std::vector<Token> Cade_Lang::tokenize(std::string input);
 ```
-There is a pretty simple approach for this by just separating tokens by whitespace, which we will do by converting the input string to a stream that we can than use the " >> " operator to iterate by detected whitespace like so:
+There is a pretty simple approach for this by just separating tokens by whitespace, which we will do by converting the input string to a stream that we can than use the overloaded " >> " operator to iterate by detected whitespace like so:

 ```
 std::vector<Token> Cade_Lang::tokenize(std::string input) {